 We witness the spirit of the scientific world-conception penetrating in growing measure the forms of personal and public life, in education, upbringing, architecture, and the shaping of economic and social life according to rational principles.
 The scientific world-conception serves life, and life receives it.
 The task of philosophical work lies in [...] clarification of problems and assertions, not in the propounding of special “philosophical” pronouncements.
 The method of this clarification is that of logical analysis.

 The foregoing passages owe to a manifesto issued by the Vienna Circle (Neurath, Carnap, and Hahn 1973: 317f. and 328).
 Leading members of that Circle included Moritz Schlick (a physicist turned philosopher), Rudolf Carnap (primarily a logician), and Otto Neurath (economist, sociologist, and philosopher).
 These thinkers were inspired by the original positivist, Auguste Comte.
-Other influences included the empiricism(s) of Hume, Russell and Ernst Mach, and the Russell–Wittgenstein idea of an ideal logical language.
-(The Tractatus, in particular, was a massive influence.)
+Other influences included the empiricisms of Hume, Russell and Ernst Mach, and also the Russell–Wittgenstein idea of an ideal logical language.
+(Wittgenstein's Tractatus, in particular, was a massive influence.)
 The Circle, in turn, gave rise to an international movement that went under several names: logical positivism, logical empiricism, neopositivism, and simply positivism.

 The clarification or logical analysis advocated by positivism is two-sided.
 Its destructive task was the use of the so-called verifiability principle to eliminate metaphysics.
 According to that principle, a statement is meaningful only when either true by definition or verifiable through experience.
 (So there is no synthetic apriori.
 See Kant, Metaphysics, section 2, and A Priori and A Posteriori.)
 The positivists placed mathematics and logic within the true-by-definition (or analytic apriori) category, and science and most normal talk in the category of verifiable-through-experience (or synthetic aposteriori).
 All else was deemed meaningless.
 That fate befell metaphysical statements and finds its most famous illustration in Carnap’s attack (1931) on Heidegger’s ‘What is Metaphysics?’
 It was the fate, too, of ethical and aesthetic statements.
-Hence the non-cognitivist meta-ethics (see Ethics, section 1) that some positivists developed.
+Hence the non-cognitivist meta-ethics that some positivists developed.

 Positivism had its problems and its detractors.
 The believer in ‘special philosophical pronouncements’ will think that positivism decapitates philosophy (compare section 4.a below, on Husserl).
 Moreover, positivism itself seemingly involved at least one ‘special’ – read: metaphysical – pronouncement, namely, the verifiability principle.
 Further, there is reason to distrust the very idea of providing strict criteria for nonsense (see Glendinning 2001).
 Further yet, the idea of an ideal logical language was attacked as unachievable, incoherent, and/or – when used as a means to certify philosophical truth – circular (Copi 1949).
-There were doubts, too, about whether positivism really ‘served life’.
+There were the following doubts, too, about whether positivism really ‘served life’.
 (1) Might positivism’s narrow notion of fact prevent it from comprehending the real nature of society?
 (Critical Theory leveled that objection.
 See O’Neill and Uebel 2004.)
 (2) Might positivism involve a disastrous reduction of politics to the discovery of technical solutions to depoliticized ends?
 (This objection owes again to Critical Theory, but also to others.
 See Galison 1990 and O’Neill 2003.)

 Some accounts group ordinary language philosophy and the philosophy of the later Wittgenstein (and of Wittgenstein’s disciples) together – under the title ‘linguistic philosophy’.
 That grouping can mislead.
 All previous Analytic philosophy was centrally concerned with language.
 In that sense, all previous Analytic philosophy had taken the so-called ‘linguistic turn’ (see Rorty 1992).
 Nevertheless, ordinary language philosophy and the later Wittgenstein do mark a change.
 They twist the linguistic turn away from logical or constructed languages and towards ordinary (that is, vernacular) language, or at least towards natural (non-artificial) language.
 Thereby the new bodies of thought represent a movement away from Russell, the early Wittgenstein, and the positivists (and back, to an extent, towards Moore).
 In short – and as many accounts of the history of Analytic philosophy put it – we have here a shift from ideal language philosophy to ordinary language philosophy.